vd2org/wultiplexor/README.md

 ```

 **WARNING:** The server is not intended to be used "as is" in a public accessible infrastructure.
-Use a reverse proxy like [Traefik](https://github.com/traefik/traefik) to secure connection like I did in the compose.yaml file.
+Use a reverse proxy like [Traefik](https://github.com/traefik/traefik) to secure the connection like I did in the `compose.yaml` file.

 ## Install the client utility